 Président de la CNA

-In all cases, the circles must be marked before the throw of the jack. … If a player picks up the circle while his partners still have boules, they [the partners] will not be allowed to play them.
+In all cases the circles should be marked before the throw of the jack. … If a player picks up the circle when there remain boules to be played, the circle is put back in place but only the opponents [i.e. the offended team] are allowed to play their boules.